lallaria/MultiworldGG/worlds/dw1/docs/setup_en.md

 ## Where do I get a config file?

 If you are using the MultiworldGG website to generate, you can create one in the Game Options page.
-If you are generating locally, you can Generate Templates from the Archipelago launcher to create a default template, and edit it manually.
+If you are generating locally, you can Generate Templates from the MultiworldGG launcher to create a default template, and edit it manually.